-Erlend Loe was born in 1969 in Trondheim, Norway.
-He studied folklore, film studies, and literature before working as a newspaper critic, in a psychiatric hospital, and as a schoolteacher.
-He is the author of eight novels, including Doppler, which was named a Guardian Best Book, and six children’s books, which have been translated and published in thirty-four countries.
+Erlend Loe is the bestselling author of eight novels, including Doppler, which was named a Guardian Best Book.
+His work has been translated and published in thirty-four countries.
 He lives in Norway.

 Don Shaw lives in Denmark and is the compiler of Danish-Thai dictionaries.
 He has previously collaborated with Don Bartlett on translations of novels by Roy Jacobsen and Jakob Ejersbo.

 - Commended Chapters/Indigo Best Books, 2012

 - Commended Guardian Books of the Year, 2012